-Warwickshire County Council is rated amongst the top local authorities for sustainability by the West Midland’s Local Authority Sustainability Benchmark.
+Warwickshire County Council has been rated amongst the top local authorities for sustainability by the West Midland’s Local Authority Sustainability Benchmark 2023..

-The Council gained high rankings in a number of key areas, including ‘Resource Efficiency’ where it was ranked second; ‘Natural Environment’ where it was ranked forth; and ‘Social Equity & Health’ where it was ranked fifth.
+The Council gained high rankings in key areas including ‘Resource Efficiency’ where it was ranked fourth and Adapting to Climate Change where it was ranked second.

-Cllr Heather Timms, Portfolio Holder for Heritage, Culture and the Environment, said: “I’m delighted that the work we are doing to manage environmental risks and reduce our carbon emissions continues to be recognised on a regional level.
+Cllr Heather Timms, Warwickshire County Council Portfolio Holder for Environment, Climate and Culture, said: “I’m delighted that the work we are doing to manage environmental risks and reduce our carbon emissions continues to be recognised on a regional level.

 “There is ongoing work taking place at WCC to assess and target reductions in carbon emissions from our estate, across buildings, streetlighting and vehicle fleets.
 We’ve been replacing gas boilers with efficient electric systems, installing solar PV systems, improving building insulation, increasing the use of electric vehicles and using alternative fuels where appropriate.
-Our tree planting programme is also ongoing, as part of our commitment to plant a tree for every Warwickshire resident and is now supported by the Warwickshire Tree Nursery, which recently planted its first 20,000 acorns.”
+Our tree planting programme is also ongoing, as part of our commitment to plant a tree for every Warwickshire resident and is now supported by our own Warwickshire Tree Nursery.”

 For more information about how Warwickshire County Council is facing the challenges of the climate change emergency, visit: https://www.warwickshireclimateemergency.org.uk/